redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

  If you wish to change some configuration option, the latter file is one to edit.
 This is laid out in the familiar sectioned format as provided by the Olso config library, with configuration options under `[DEFAULT]`, `[database]`, `[api]`, `[alarm]` *etc*.

-As always, you can choose to manually edit this file or else use the convenient `openstack-config` utility from the `openstack` package, for example:
+As always, you can choose to manually edit this file or else use the convenient `openstack-config` utility from the `openstack-utils` package, for example:

        sudo openstack-config --set /etc/ceilometer/ceilometer.conf DEFAULT debug true